-- 6.19.
-The reactor manager should be responsible for the following: - (a) Preparation of Preparing the programmes for maintenance, periodic testing and inspection and ensuring their approval and implementation after review by the reactor safety committee; - (b) Preparation of Preparing procedures to implement the programmes for maintenance, periodic testing and inspection; - (c) Approval of Approving work permits (see also para.
-9.4(d)); - (d) Training and retraining of the maintenance personnel; - (e) Ensuring that only suitable, qualified, experienced and trained personnel undertake and supervise maintenance, periodic testing and inspection activities; - (f) Defining, in writing, the responsibilities and duties of the maintenance group members and their lines of communication; - (g) Initiating the approval and implementation of system modifications originated on the basis of maintenance, testing and inspection activities; - (h) Reviewing and correcting deficiencies revealed during the work; - (i) CoordinationCoordinating and managing interfaces (see paras 6.8-6.11); - (j) Having frequent contact with the personnel performing maintenance, periodic testing and inspection of the research reactor, including the observation of work in progress; - (k) Participation Participating in evaluations of the programmes for maintenance, periodic testing and inspection; - (l) Establishing and implementing a set of safety performance indicators to monitor and enhance the programmes for maintenance, periodic testing and inspection and testing, and providing feedback for operations derived from these performance indicators. - 6.20.
-The reactor manager should have the additional responsibilities listed in para.
 6.19.
+The reactor manager should be responsible for the following:

+- (a) Preparing the programmes for maintenance, periodic testing and inspection and ensuring their approval and implementation after review by the reactor safety committee; - (b) Preparing procedures to implement the programmes for maintenance, periodic testing and inspection; - (c) Approving work permits (see also para.
+9.4(d)); - (d) Training and retraining the maintenance personnel; - (e) Ensuring that only suitable, qualified, experienced and trained personnel undertake and supervise maintenance, periodic testing and inspection activities; - (f) Defining, in writing, the responsibilities and duties of the maintenance group members and their lines of communication; - (g) Initiating the approval and implementation of system modifications originated on the basis of maintenance, testing and inspection activities; - (h) Reviewing and correcting deficiencies revealed during the work; - (i) Coordinating and managing interfaces (see paras 6.8-6.11); - (j) Having frequent contact with the personnel performing maintenance, periodic testing and inspection of the research reactor, including the observation of work in progress; - (k) Participating in evaluations of the programmes for maintenance, periodic testing and inspection; - (1) Establishing and implementing a set of safety performance indicators to monitor and enhance the programmes for maintenance, periodic testing and inspection, and providing feedback for operations derived from these performance indicators.

-Alternatively, the reactor manager may delegate these responsibilities to a maintenance supervisor or other responsible person.
+6.20.
+The reactor manager may delegate the responsibilities listed in para.
+6.19 to a maintenance supervisor or other responsible person.